Monday, February 9, 2015

 A Detective

-Pedro’s friend Mary is a psychologist.
-She likes to read mystery novels and play amateur detective.
-Lately, a story about the Buddha Boy, Ram Bahadur Bomjon, fascinates her greatly.
-She has seen a video documentary on the Internet that shows the Buddha Boy sitting still in meditation without food and water, under a tree in Nepal, for many months.
+Pedro has a friend named Mary who is a psychologist.
+She enjoys reading mystery stories and pretending to be a detective.
+Lately, she's been very interested in the story of the Buddha Boy, Ram Bahadur Bomjon.
+She watched a video on the internet that showed the Buddha Boy sitting still and meditating under a tree in Nepal for many months without food or drink.
+Many people watched him meditate.

-This documentary draws attentions from worldwide audience.
-Many people, especially scientists, do not believe it is possible that a person can go without food and water for so long.
-For this, the video makers set up a camera to record what goes on around the clock.
-After 4 days of recording, it shows that the Buddha Boy does not eat or drink, and his body does not wither as scientists predict it would under such fasting.
+The video got attention from people all over the world.
+Many people, especially scientists, didn't believe that someone could live without food and water for so long.
+So, the people who made the video set up a camera to record what happened all the time.
+After recording for four days, the video showed that the Buddha Boy didn't eat or drink, and his body didn't get weak like scientists thought it would if someone didn't eat.

-Mary looks up the life story of Siddhartha Gautama, the Buddha, whose teaching has become a major religion of Asia.
-Before becoming the Buddha, Siddhartha was a young prince in Nepal who lived inside a palace compound.
-There he got the best food, clothes, education, exercise, and entertainment.
-He did not know the affairs of the world or the lives of people outside the palace.
-By fate or accident, one day Siddhartha walked outside the palace compound and saw some very old men and some sickly people in the street.
-Walking around further, he saw a dead body being cremated in a funeral.
-He had seen no such sights ever before.
-The sufferings he witnessed greatly moved him, so he vowed to leave home and find a solution to end the pains of old age, sickness, death, and childbirth.
+Mary looked up the story of Siddhartha Gautama, the Buddha, whose teachings became a big religion in Asia.
+Before he was the Buddha, Siddhartha was a prince in Nepal who lived in a palace.
+He had the best food, clothes, education, exercise, and fun.
+He didn't know anything about the world outside the palace.
+One day, he went outside and saw very old and sick people in the street.
+Later, he saw a dead body being burned at a funeral.
+He had never seen these things before.
+Seeing people suffer made him want to leave his home and find a way to stop the pain of old age, sickness, death, and having babies.

-A similar story is told in the Bible, Matthew 4:1, where Jesus Christ was in a desert for 40 days and nights.
+The Bible tells a similar story in Matthew 4:1, where Jesus Christ spent 40 days and nights in the desert.

 Patriarch Huineng.gif